Consumer Protection Code 2012 (CPC). Commission Disclosure 4.58A

 COMMISSION/REMUNERATION TO THE FIRM

-The Insurer product producer (appointments held with Ironshore Europe DAC and/or Generali (UK Branch) and/or Everest Syndicate 2786 at Lloyd’s) will allow commission on Gross Written Premium (GWP).
+The Insurer product producer (appointments held with Ironshore Europe DAC, Generali (UK Branch), Everest DAC, Accredited Insurance Europe Limited, Carbon Syndicate 4747 at Lloyds, Lloyd’s Insurance Company S.A.
+(Lloyds Brussels), Fidelis Insurance Ireland DAC and Tokio Marine Europe SA) will allow commission on Gross Written Premium (GWP).
 The commission on a transaction or policy is variable.
 We share the commission with the Policyholders appointed broker (the Producing broker).
 Ordinarily, it is 10%.

 Leisure Liability can be challenging on expected claims to Gross Premium ratios (Expected Loss Ratios).
 On pubs, bars and hotels, fitness facilities such as Gyms or leisure risks, the commission that the Firm retains can be as low as 5%.